jhallen/joes-sandbox/x/notif/README.md

 ## Event Delivery

-ws() flushes output and then if there are any pending X events, delivers them to notif widgets.
+ws() flushes output and then if there are any pending X events, delivers them to Notif widgets.
 For the simplest case (for an Expose event for example), the process works as follows.
-The X-event to be delivered is placed in the global variable 'ev'.  ws() then looks up the corresponding Wind object for the Window number given in 'ev' (notif maintains an XContext database of Window to Wind equivalents).
+The X-event to be delivered is placed in the global variable 'ev'.  ws() then looks up the corresponding Wind object for the Window number given in 'ev' (Notif maintains an XContext database of Window to Wind equivalents).
 Next, ws() checks the Wind object's target variable.
 If it is set and there is no event handler defined (if the event function pointer is NULL) for the event in Wind, the